- Learning Solutions

 - How to apply the ADDIE process to blended and reusable learning approaches

-Those interested in learning more about blended learning activities, reusability of content, and training under nonstandard conditions.
+Those interested in learning more about blended-learning activities, content reusability, and training under nonstandard conditions.

 Back to Library